MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/replace-extents.md

 and then drops the specified extents from the destination table.
 All of the drop and move operations are done in a single transaction.

-Requires [Table admin permission](../management/access-control/role-based-authorization.md) for the source and destination tables.

 > [!NOTE]
 > Data shards are called **extents** in Kusto, and all commands use "extent" or "extents" as a synonym.
 > For more information on extents, see [Extents (data shards) overview](extents-overview.md).

+## Permissions

+This command requires [table admin](../management/access-control/role-based-authorization.md) permissions for the source and destination tables.

 ## Syntax